 - Cloud-based service

 - Uses a mix of virtual machines for the majority of HPC jobs, and

-- Bare-metal servers with high-speed interconnect (56GigE) and storage
+- Bare-metal servers with high-speed interconnect (up to 100GigE) and storage

 - Also capable of bursting onto the research cloud to quickly expand or contract when needed

 - free for research activity.
 Click here to apply for an account

 - free training available

 HPC is not just our services, but part an ecosystem of research computing platforms across the country:

 |Edward & Spartan||University of Melbourne|